lightbend/kalix-javascript-sdk/samples/ts/ts-valueentity-shopping-cart/README.md

 ## Developing

-This project has a bare-bones skeleton service ready to go, but in order to adapt and extend it it may be useful to read up on [developing services](https://docs.kalix.io/developing/index.html) and in particular the [JavaScript section](https://docs.kalix.io/javascript/index.html)
+This project has a bare-bones skeleton service ready to go, but to adapt and extend it, reading up on [developing services](https://docs.kalix.io/developing/index.html), especially the [JavaScript section](https://docs.kalix.io/javascript/index.html), may be useful.

 ## Prerequisites